Hidden interior mount

 With AirTag tracking, the map shows every case's current location.
 The operations team doesn't have to call each site to reconcile inventory — the data surfaces itself.
 This dramatically reduces the "we thought we had that kit" mistakes that lead to emergency cross-ship purchases.

 Flight cases are built for abuse.
-Exposed AirTags on the outside of a case rarely survive tour cycles — they get knocked off, crushed, or scraped.
-The reliable patterns: adhered inside the case lid (protected), placed in a foam cutout inside the case, or attached to the frame near a hardware point.
+Exposed AirTags on the outside rarely survive tour cycles — they get knocked off, crushed, or scraped.
+Three mounting patterns hold up in the field.

 Touring and event production frequently involves freight disputes — carrier claims a case was delivered, production crew says it wasn't.
 AirTag location history provides the tiebreaker: did the AirTag actually show up at the receiving venue/warehouse, and when?